-The CBOE individual equity put/call ratio rose in August, moving into territory normally identified as bullish.
+The CBOE individual equity put/call ratio moved in November to territory normally identified as neutral.
 The S&P 100 put/call ratio remained in neutral territory.

 Sector Performance

 Figure 7 compares the performance of the various economic sectors within the S&P 500 as well as other international and style indices.